maxime-aubry/flutter_forms/README.md

 - define a namespace for models
 - import flutter_forms
-- define a main method (for reflectable)
+- define a **main()** method (for reflectable)
 - define you enums

+If you does not define your enums here, they will be refused with FormControl later.
+An exception will be thrown.

 Please, use **@flutterFormsValidator** notation to declare the content.